davidber/Fuel-gallery/readme.md

 # FuelPHP Gallery Package.

-A complete FuelPHP gallery package.
+A gallery package for the FuelPHP framework.

 # Summary